 - Delayed engagement into drive or reverse

-- Harsh, flaring, or hunting shifts
+- Harsh, late, or hunting shifts

-- Burnt-smelling or dark transmission fluid
+- Burnt or dark transmission fluid

-- Shaking during acceleration
+- Shaking or stumbling under acceleration

 - Flashing or steady check engine light